 Style and Design With Rubber Floors

-When choosing a material it is important to match the colors used to the type of textures found in the material.
-If you have a very busy pattern of wild hues in the surface of a tile, you want to avoid complex textures that may clash chaotically with them.
-On the other hand solid colored tiles and sheets can be enhanced by dimensional effects, that can add subtle interest to what would otherwise be a quiet, unnoticed floor.
+When choosing a material it is important to match the colors used for the type of textures found in the material.
+If you have a very busy pattern of wild hues on the surface of a tile, you want to avoid complex textures that may clash chaotically with them.
+Solid colored tiles and sheets can be enhanced by dimensional effects, that can add subtle interest to what would otherwise be a quiet, unnoticed floor.

 Rubber tile will allow you to create repeating patterns of color across the surface of your floor.
 Rubber sheets will create a more consistent appearance, with fewer seams and a single running pattern traveling along each roll.